What does it cost?

 - Registrations for YMCA Camp, Boy Scout Camp, Girl Scout Camp or other charity-sponsored summer residential camps.

-- Furniture (including desks, chairs, bookcases, and filing cabinets);
+- Furniture (including desks, chairs, bookcases, and filing cabinets) is limited to a total of $250 per year per family;

 - Permanent items that adhere to or enhance the value of a non-school facility;